Sun 8 Sep, 3.00pm

-Matthew Rose - Giacomo Balducci
+Maurizio Muraro - Giacomo Balducci

-Tareq Nazmi - Pope Clement
+Tareq Nazmi - Pope Clement VII

 Krystian Adam - Francesco

-Ashley Riches - Barnardino
+Ashley Riches - Bernardino

 The Orchestre Révolutionnaire et Romantique’s five-year commitment to the music of Hector Berlioz – which has seen them showcase varied programmes of the composer’s works across Europe and the United States, and at the BBC Proms over the past four consecutive years – will culminate in 2019 by marking the 150th anniversary of Berlioz’s death.
 In the summer, the ORR will be joined by the Monteverdi Choir to perform a series of staged concerts of Berlioz’s first opera, in what will be the first modern performances of the piece on period instruments.

 Rarely performed today, Benvenuto Cellini received its premiere on 10 September 1838 at the Académie Royale de Musique.
-The libretto for this opera was inspired by the memoirs of the eponymous 16th century Florentine sculptor, and was jointly written by Léon de Wailly, Auguste Barbier, and Alfred de Vigny.
+The libretto for this opera was inspired by the memoirs of the eponymous 16th-century Florentine sculptor, and was jointly written by Léon de Wailly, Auguste Barbier, and Alfred de Vigny.
 The score of the work exists in three main versions, and for the 2019 performances John Eliot Gardiner has selected parts of all three, incorporating part of Berlioz’s initial score before the rehearsals in 1838; the version with changes made during the first production; and the revised version created by Berlioz for the Weimar revival of 1852, conducted by Franz Liszt.

 Benvenuto Cellini the opera has so much going for it – ravishing music, a cast of three-dimensional characters, a gripping plot, love interest, a murder, a riotous carnival scene, phenomenal choruses and a spine-chilling dénouement: Cellini, having eloped with the delectable Teresa, and in danger of his life, agrees to a Papal commission to cast a statue of Perseus, but runs out of time and metal sufficient to feed the furnace.
 In a moment of desperation, he orders his workers to throw every single art work in his studio into the cauldron.
 Up until the final bars it is touch and go whether he will pull off this desperado act to save his statue or whether the mould will crack and blow it to smithereens.